 - Can I put my firm letterhead on all pages of the financial statements issued under CSRS 4200?

-Firm information or branding should only be on the compilation report as per paragraph 37 of the standard.
+Firm information or branding should only be on the compilation report.
 The reason being is that the financial information is from management where the compilation report is from the practitioner.
 For this reason, the only page with practitioner information or branding should be the compilation report.

 - What resources are available for firms that are implementing the new standard?

 The full standard can be found in the CPA Handbook, which is available on Knotia and is included in the CPA membership fees for all members.
 The standard includes a sample engagement letter and sample compilation engagement report.
 CPABC has prepared the KBase Collection – CSRS 4200 which contains various resources related to the standard.
 CPA Canada includes various CSRS 4200 templates in their PACT (Practice Management, Advisory, Compilations and Tax guide) and PEG (Professional Engagement Guide) subscriptions.